AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-email.md

 ---
 title: E-mail Marketing
-seo-title: E-mail Marketing
 description: E-mail marketing (for example, newsletters) are an important part of any marketing campaign as you use them to push content to your leads.
-In AEM, you can create newsletters from existing AEM content as well as add new content, specific to the newsletters.
-seo-description: E-mail marketing (for example, newsletters) are an important part of any marketing campaign as you use them to push content to your leads.
-In AEM, you can create newsletters from existing AEM content as well as add new content, specific to the newsletters.
+In AEM, you can create newsletters from existing AEM content and add new content, specific to the newsletters.
-uuid: 565943bf-fe37-4d5c-98c3-7c629c4ba264
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: personalization
 content-type: reference
-discoiquuid: 69ca5acb-83f9-4e1b-9639-ec305779c931
 docset: aem65
 exl-id: a1d8b74e-67eb-4338-9e8e-fd693b1dbd48
 ---